cozy/cozy-client-js/docs/files-api.md

 It returns a promise for the download link.
-Download link are only valid for a short while (default 1 hour) You can use this link to start a browser download (see code in getDownloadLink)
+Download link are only valid for a short while (default 1 hour) You can use this link to start a browser download (see code in getDownloadLinkById)

 ```javascript
 const href = await cozy.client.files.getArchiveLinkByPaths([